How To Stay Married: 8 Dos and Don’ts

 DON’T: Say everything you think or feel.
 Honesty is not always the best policy.
 No one wants to hear about how great your sex life was with your ex.
 Or that you can’t stand your mother-in-law.
 Before you speak, ask yourself: will this help or hurt the relationship?
 If in doubt, keep it to yourself.

 Have questions about reconciliation agreements?
 Want to learn more about divorce, if only to better understand your options?
 Our attorneys are here to help because your peace of mind is important.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your confidential consultation.